naofireblade/homebridge-weather-plus/README.md

 - Add [multiple](#multiple-stations-configuration) locations/services
 - See the weather [history](#screenshots) in the Eve App
 - See all values, translations and [icons](#screenshots) in the Eve App
-- See all values in the Home app with compatiblity mode "Home"
+- See all values in the Home app with compatibility mode "Home"
 - Use all values in HomeKit rules with the Eve App
 - Configure everything easily with the homebridge config-ui-x

 ## Choose your Weather Service

 This plugin supports multiple weather services.
-Each has it's own advantages.
-The following table shows a comparison to help you choosing one.
+Each has its own advantages.
+The following table shows a comparison to help you to choose one.

 |                            |            Dark Sky <sup>[1](#a1)</sup>      |                   OpenWeatherMap (recommended)                   |            Weather Underground <sup>[2](#a2)</sup>               |
 |----------------------------|:--------------------------------------------:|:----------------------------------------------------------------:|:----------------------------------------------------------------:|